cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

 As the Azure Firewall doesn't speak BGP, a routing NVA is added to advertise the default route to the ARS for further propagation.
 This routing NVA is here only to generate the default route and won't be in the data path

-> This design leverages the [Next-hop IP feature](https://learn.microsoft.com/en-us/azure/route-server/next-hop-ip) supported by the ARS and that allows the NVA to set the Next-Hop of the route advertised to be the AzFW.
+:arrow_right: This design leverages the [Next-hop IP feature](https://learn.microsoft.com/en-us/azure/route-server/next-hop-ip) supported by the ARS and that allows the NVA to set the Next-Hop of the route advertised to be the AzFW.

 <img width="900" alt="image" src="https://user-images.githubusercontent.com/110976272/224343211-9dd4e486-22eb-47c3-a3c2-f8f9a5454ac0.png">